smjeffery22/learning_materials/c#/notes_c#.md

 ## Console Type

-- `Console` is a type that represents the console window
+- `Console` is a type (i.e. class) that represents the console window
 - `WriteLine` is a method of the Console type that prints a line of text to that text console

 ```C#